Wealthfront's Home Planning Guide

 Some additional costs to keep in mind:

-This is not meant to discourage you from exploring homeownership, but rather to provide a comprehensive view into the costs you can expect when you become a homeowner.
+This cost breakdown is not meant to discourage you from exploring homeownership.
+Rather, this information should help you better anticipate the costs you can expect when you become a homeowner.
 See the benefits of home ownership

 What does it take to qualify for a mortgage?